 - Showcase Metrics and Results

 Numbers don’t lie, and they’re a powerful form of social proof.
 If you have impressive statistics, such as “95% of our customers saw improvements within 30 days,” or “Trusted by over 10,000 entrepreneurs,” include them in your emails.
+Metrics give subscribers quantifiable reasons to trust you, especially when paired with visual elements like graphs or charts to make the numbers more eye-catching.

 - Use Case Studies and In-Depth Examples